-Using constructed iso-surfaces, we visualised the Mn distribution of the mineralised shales and the interbedded siltstones and mudstones, and compared them with the Pb-Zn distributions (Fig. 5.11a and b).
+Using constructed iso-surfaces, we visualised the Mn distribution of the mineralised shales and the interbedded siltstones and mudstones, and compared them with the Pb-Zn distributions (Fig. 11a and b).
 A striking spatial correlation became apparent for Mn anomalies in shale layers found in the southwestern corner of Century, suggesting that an alteration halo is present similar to those found at Lady Loretta (Carr, 1984), or at the HYC deposit (Large et al., 1998).
-A chemical vector, striking southwest, can be drawn orthogonally to the isolines that represent the enveloping surfaces of equal Pb and Zn grade variation, along which there is also an inversely proportional relationship between base metals and Mn content.
-However, the location of highest concentrations of Mn in shales does not always correlate spatially with local Mn-highs within siltstone layers suggesting possible redistribution of siderite contemporaneous with Pb and Zn (re)mobilisation (Fig. 5.7a and 5.7b).
-Moreover, in unit 320 (Fig. 5.7b), a documented positive correlation between Mn-Zn-Pb defines a linear east-west pattern in contrast to the overall trends (shown also in Fig. 5.11a, trend labelled Pb >5%).
+A chemical vector, striking southwest, can be drawn orthogonally to the isolines that represent the enveloping surfaces of equal Pb- and Zn-grade variation, along which there is also an inversely proportional relationship between base metals and Mn content.
+However, the location of highest concentrations of Mn in shales does not always correlate spatially with local Mn-highs within siltstone layers suggesting possible redistribution of siderite contemporaneous with Pb and Zn (re)mobilisation (Fig. 7a and b).
+Moreover, in unit 320 (Fig. 7b), a documented positive correlation between Mn-Zn-Pb defines a linear east-west pattern in contrast to the overall trends (shown also in Fig. 11a, trend labelled Pb > 5%).
 East-west oriented faults intersect this portion of Century, further supporting secondary fault related (re)mobilisation.

-The primary permeability of the host does not seem to have played a major role in the control of secondary redistribution of base metals and alteration as mudstones have similar zoning compared to siltstones (Fig. 5.7b, unit 320, 420).
-Therefore, the origin of such localised anomalies most likely relates to secondary induced permeability during later faulting that favoured local connectivity between mineralised shale, siltstones and mudstones.
-Fig. 5.12 portrays a schematic of the type of behaviour interpreted on the basis of the 3D model, and numerical results presented in the next section.
-In particular, it shows the different permeability response to fluid flow in case of overpressured conditions at burial depths.
-Shale intervals, stylolitic siltstones (more permeable units) and fault boundaries reflect different permeability zones.
-Their spatial distribution and the degree of overpressuring affect the possible redistribution of sulphide species and alteration.
-The scale of the anomalies and the relative overlap existing between sideritic alteration and Pb-Zn ore suggests that a different process may have produced such patterns.
-Primary feeders in exhalative systems generally show a systematic variation, with base metals separated from the siderite alteration.
-Such zonation is apparent at Century for the broad scale zoning, but not for the small-scale variations observed.
+The primary permeability of the host does not seem to have played a major role in the control of secondary redistribution of base metals and alteration as mudstones have similar zoning compared to siltstones (Fig. 7b, units 320 and 420).
+Therefore, the origin of such localised anomalies most likely relates to secondary-induced permeability during later faulting that favoured local connectivity between mineralised shale, siltstones and mudstones.
+Fig. 12 portrays a schematic of the type of behaviour interpreted on the basis of the 3D model,

-Fig. 5.11 Spatial distribution of Zn-Pb-Mn at Century, (a) showing how the bulk of the mineralisation (Zn-Pb) appears to be more focused on the eastern side of the deposit, with Mn, above 2 %, concentrated on the southwestern corner.
-The localisation of Pb, more focused in the southeastern corner of Century, is interpreted as (re)mobilisation of Pb in unit 180 - 200. (b) 3D schematic diagram of the ore sequence with representation of the two scales of zoning identified at Century.
-10-100 m scale patchy zonation is superposed on broad Zn-Pb-Mn zonation (see text).
+Fig. 11.
+Spatial distribution of Zn-Pb-Mn at Century, (a) showing how bulk of mineralisation (Zn-Pb) appears to be more focussed on eastern side of deposit, with Mn, above 2%, concentrated on southwestern corner.
+Localisation of Pb, more focussed in southeastern corner of Century, is interpreted as (re)mobilisation of Pb in unit 180-200. (b) 3D schematic diagram of ore sequence with representation of two scales of zoning identified at Century.
+10-100 m-scale patchy zonation is superposed on broad Zn-Pb-Mn zonation (see text).